moomoo02/AI-waifu/Journal.md

 ## Feb 15
 * Using docker-compose to manage the docker containers.
 Ran into CORS problems but fixed it by adding my own policy and enabling CORS in the backend.
 * LETS GOOO, WAS FINALLY ABLE TO DEPLOY EARLY PROTOTYPE OF HER!
 ONLY TOOK *looks at watch* 4 DAYS OF SUFFERING!

+## Feb 20
+* Holy cow I was so dead after my trip that I didn't do anything for a few days.
+I was OUT.
+Today, I decided to be productive so I learned about model rigging and animations in Live2d and was able to create a few nice speaking animations.
+It was so freaking hard, and I'm in utter awe at people who rig vtuber models...
+You guys are crazy.